microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-2-deployment-package/README.md

 "vmName": "[steps('vmBlade').vmName]"
 ```

 > Note how the output keys match the input parameter names in the `mainTemplate.json` ARM template.
 > Also note how the values reference blade values, except for the `location()` function, which is a required output value.

-2. Check your files with **ARM TTK**.
+2.Check your files with **ARM TTK**.

-3. Check your JSON in the sandbox.
+3.Check your JSON in the sandbox.

 Your `createUiDefinition.json` is now complete.

-## Exercise 5 - Deploying your deployment package files
+## Exercise 4 - Deploying your deployment package files

 In this exercise, you will create a second plan in the offer you created in [Lab 1](../lab-1-partner-center/README.md).